 When the fall season hits New York, house centipedes will be drawn towards areas with high humidity.
 As a result, homes with moisture problems in their basements, closets, and bathrooms might attract these pests.

-As scary as they sometimes look, they pose no real danger to humans — their only interest is other bugs.
+As scary as they sometimes look, they pose no real danger to humans—their only interest is other bugs.
+In fact, some people consider house centipedes beneficial because they prey on other pests like cockroaches and ants.

 Where Do House Centipedes Hide